How To Go Zero Waste At Home

 - Shampoo bars are brilliant and plastic free.
 Keep trying a few until you find the right healthy hair combo, it takes time.
 When you find the right organic shampoo bar that delivers silky, conditioned, healthy scalp hair, you will love yourself even more.
 Before you give up because you've had icky hair from shampoo bars, try the OG (Original) from Shampoo With a Purpose.
 You won’t be disappointed.

 - Toothpaste tablets and powders are so popular.
 There’s a new range in store called Love Beauty Foods made right here in Australia.
 These are zero waste, 100% natural & preservative-free.
 The flavours are delicious with Turmeric Orange being my favourite.
-The Toothpaste and Toothpowder gently cleans and polishes your teeth while the anti-bacterial ingredients helps to promote oral health, cleaner teeth and a healthier, whiter smile whilst naturally strengthening enamel and detoxifying your mouth without the use of chemicals or added nasties.
+The Toothpaste and Toothpowder gently cleans and polishes your teeth while the anti-bacterial ingredients helps to promote oral health, cleaner teeth and a healthier, whiter smile whilst naturally strengthening enamel and detoxifying your mouth.
+There's no need for chemicals or added nasties.
 Plant power all the way!

 - Cut up old towels into little round makeup remover pads.
 You can get at least 100 reusable pads out of one old towel, they last ages and can be thrown in the compost bin when they're old and damaged.